-The larvae are usually seen when looking for somewhere to pupate, or when resting on stems in good weather, as they are very large, with noticeable eye markings.
+The larvae are very large, with noticeable eye markings.
+They are usually spotted when looking for somewhere to pupate, or when resting on stems in good weather.
 They overwinter as pupae in fragile cocoons at the base of plants in loose plant debris/litter, or just below the surface of the ground.

 Caterpillar food plants are Rosebay Willowherb, other willowherbs, bedstraws, Enchanter’s Nightshade, fuchsias and Himalyan Balsalm.

 Common and very widely and well distributed throughout England and Wales, expanding its range north, widely and well distributed in Ireland, thinly distributed in Scotland, very local and rare in the Channel Islands.

 Family – Thorns, beauties, umbers and allies (Geometridae)

 The usual form in rural areas is all white, peppered with black dots on both the wings and body.
 In this form it appears in British gardens.
 However, black forms known as f. carbonaria were once dominant in industrial areas with high levels of pollution, although their frequency has been steadily declining in recent years.
 Intermediate forms known collectively as f. insularia are variable between the light and dark forms.

 This moth’s amazing story of transformation according to its habitat, has made it famous all over the world.
 It is often referred to as Darwin’s moth as it is one of the best-known examples of evolution by natural selection.

 The larvae appear between early July and late September before they overwinter as pupae just below the ground.